artem-math/econ_growth/README.md

 2. Execute analytic_infty_n=3.py to obtain a numeric approximation for analytic infinite-horizon solution.
 3. Execute numeric_sol.py to obtain the numeric finite-horizon solution.

+The code requires Pyomo and IPOPT solver.
+We recommend Anaconda as a simple way to install both of them.

 Keywords: multifactor economic model, Cobb-Douglas function, optimal control, maximum principle.